IELTS academic writing task 1: C02 emissions line graph

 Grouping the information

-You need to spend at least 3 or 4 minutes analysing the task and planning where to put the information, grouping the information is crucial for a coherent logical response and a good Band score in coherence cohesion.
+You need to spend at least 3 minutes analysing the task and planning where to put the information.
+Grouping the information is crucial for a coherent logical response and a good band score in coherence cohesion.

 I have paraphrased the task question here.
 You can use synonyms or you can change the grammatical structure of the sentences so that it retains the same meaning.
 Paraphrasing is not just about synonyms, you can re-arrange the sentences, this is a very important skill to practice.